-Fuel Cell Market size is expected to surpass USD 9 Billion by 2026, as reported in the latest study by Global Market Insights, Inc.
+Fuel Cell Market size is set to exceed USD 8 billion by 2030, as reported in the latest study by Global Market Insights Inc.

-Browse key industry insights spread across 350 pages with 484 market data tables & 33 figures & charts from the report, “Fuel Cell Market Size By Product (PEMFC, DMFC, SOFC, PAFC & AFC, MCFC), By Application (Stationary, Portable, Transport), Industry Analysis Report, Regional Outlook (U.S., Canada, Germany, UK, France, Italy, Spain, Austria, Japan, South Korea, China, India, Philippines, Vietnam, South Africa, UAE, Saudi Arabia, Brazil, Peru, Mexico), Application Potential, Competitive Market Share & Forecast, 2020 – 2026” in detail along with the table of contents:
+Browse key industry insights spread across 350 pages with 484 market data tables & 33 figures & charts from the report, “Fuel Cell Market Size, By Product (PEMFC, DMFC, SOFC, PAFC & AFC, MCFC), By Application (Stationary, Portable, Transport), Industry Analysis Report, Regional Outlook (U.S., Canada, Germany, UK, France, Italy, Spain, Austria, Japan, South Korea, China, India, Philippines, Vietnam, South Africa, UAE, Saudi Arabia, Brazil, Peru, Mexico), Application Potential, Competitive Market Share & Forecast, 2018 – 2030” in detail along with the table of contents:

 Mounting demand for electricity in off-grid areas will augment the demand in stationary applications

 Rapid commercialization and industrialization, specifically in the developing economies, will increase the dependency on electricity, thereby fueling the stationary fuel cell market growth.
 Extreme climatic conditions will enhance the space heating requirements across data centers, hospitals, telecommunication base stations, residential establishments, and tetra networks, thereby strengthening the product penetration.
 The lack of power grids to provide electricity in remote areas along with the rising demand for large-scale multi-megawatt systems will impel the industry size.

 Growing R&D projects to develop hydrogen infrastructure will boost the demand for hydrogen fuel cells in Japan